godzilla-but-nicer/sbgas/README.md

-# sbgas
+# Seed Bank Genetic Algorithms
-Seed Bank Genetic Algorithms
+A library for evolutionary search in the presence of a seed bank